Table of Contents

 Patch Testing

-A dermatologist applies small amounts of suspected allergens to the skin to determine reactions.
+A dermatologist works with very small levels of potential skin allergens to detect reactions.

 Observation